xcodebeta/SpringRestApi/README.md

 1. The Java JDK (development kit) version 1.8.
 2. The text editor or IDE of your choice.

 Additional setup instructions are provided for IntelliJ IDEA and Eclipse.
-(You can contribute your own setup instructions for other IDEs!)

 ## Configuring and Running the Project

 Configuration values can be found in the `src/main/resources/application.properties` file.
 For a development environment, these defaults should work out of the box.

-**NOTE 2: Do NOT commit your database password to source control!**

 ## Running the Development Server